johnmaxrin/johnmaxrin.github.io/content/about/_index.md

 reaction = false
 +++

-I like building things: compilers, hardware, and everything in between.
-I work on generating efficient code and systems from high-level abstractions using LLVM and MLIR.
-I have also created several MLIR dialects, some for fun and some for research.
+I like building things that work and solve real problems.
+I enjoy exploring new ideas and creating something useful.
+My main interests are code and hardware generation, It's analysis, and optimization.
+I am also curious about quantum circuit generation and how it can expand the limits of computation.

-I am interested in problems at the intersection of programming languages, hardware, and performance.
-I like exploring how far we can push the art code generation.
+What matters most to me is building things that make a real impact in the world.